nginx/unit-docs/source/installation.rst

 .. note::

-   Unit's language support :ref:`package <installation-nodejs-package>` for Node.js is available at the `npm <https://www.npmjs.com/package/unit-http>`_ registry.
+   Unit's language :ref:`module <installation-nodejs-package>` for Node.js is available at the `npm <https://www.npmjs.com/package/unit-http>`_ registry.

 .. note::

-   See :doc:`here <howto/packaging>` for instructions on building custom modules that install alongside the official Unit packages.
+   For details of packaging custom modules that install alongside the official Unit, see :ref:`here <modules-pkg>`.

 .. _installation-precomp-amazon: